 Reading books, articles, taking advice from other traders — it all works to a certain extent.
 However, building a plan that is based on your own unique approach may be the way to go.

 This involves asking yourself a lot of questions and reflecting on the experience you have received so far.
 It may be useful to take a notepad and actually write down your conclusions, even if it means that a minute or two later you will come up with a new insight.

 Making a plan

-First of all, it is important to learn how the market works.
+First, it is important to learn how the market works.
 What does it mean to buy low and sell high?
 What do the charts actually represent?
 What influences the price movement and forms the cycles?

 Practice makes perfect

-There are several important things you should take into consideration when planning your strategy, so do not hesitate to spend a bit more time planning it and make it fit your trading style.
-Consistently follow your plan and practice the strategy in order to achieve the desired outcome.To the platform
+There are several important things you should take into consideration when working on your trading strategy, so don’t be afraid to spend a little bit more time on it and make it fit your trading style.
+Consistently follow your plan and trade in accordance with the strategy in order to achieve the desired outcome.To the platform